-In existing commercial wireless communication networks, orthogonal frequency division multiplexing (OFDM) has been widely adopted as the dominant waveform \cite{envision of 6G}.
-Benefiting from its capabilities to overcome frequency selective fading and support high spectral efficiency, OFDM waveforms provide much higher information transmission rate for wireless communications.
-On the other hand, OFDM waveforms can support satisfactory radar sensing performance, e.g., by harnessing frequency diversity, OFDM waveforms can enhance target detection \cite{OFDM radar for detection} or parameter estimation \cite{OFDM radar for estimation}; by utilizing the cyclic prefixed (CP) structure, OFDM waveforms can entirely eliminate the inter-range-cell interference for range reconstruction \cite{IRCI OFDM radar1}-\cite{IRCI OFDM radar3}.
-Therefore, the OFDM waveform has been recognized as an attractive candidate for realizing ISAC in practice.
-Considering that OFDM waveforms are communication-oriented, how to realize high-performance radar sensing functionality based on existing OFDM communication networks is a key task to facilitate practical applications.
+In existing commercial wireless communication networks, orthogonal frequency division multiplexing (OFDM) has been widely adopted as the dominant waveform type.
+OFDM benefits from its ability to overcome frequency selective fading to achieve high spectral efficiency.
+In addition, OFDM provides satisfactory radar sensing performance by harnessing frequency diversity to enhance target detection \cite{OFDM radar for detection 1} \cite{OFDM radar for detection 2} and parameter estimation \cite{OFDM radar for estimation}.
+By exploiting the cyclic prefix (CP) signal structure, OFDM can entirely eliminate inter-range-cell interference \cite{IRCI OFDM radar1}, \cite{IRCI OFDM radar3}.
+Due to the above, OFDM has been recognized as an attractive practical candidate for realizing ISAC.
+Since OFDM is communication-oriented, how to realize high-performance radar sensing functionality based on existing OFDM communication systems is a crucial task for facilitating practical ISAC applications.

 Many researchers have explored OFDM waveform design and echo signal processing algorithms for ISAC systems, in which the dual-functional OFDM waveform is optimized to simultaneously perform single/multiple-user communications and target detection/estimation/tracking.
-In specific, to realize target parameter estimation using OFDM communication signals, the seminal work \cite{C Sturm 3} presented a novel echo signal processing algorithm for estimating the range and velocity of potential targets.
-Then, super-resolution methods were presented in \cite{Super Resolution method 1}-\cite{Super Resolution method 3}, and a deep-learning based method for terahertz systems was developed in \cite{THz OFDM ISAC}.
-In addition, the power allocation problem was investigated \cite{SISO OFDM waveform1}-\cite{SISO OFDM waveform3} in order to achieve a better performance trade-off for OFDM ISAC systems.
-While above works \cite{C Sturm 3}-\cite{SISO OFDM waveform3} verified the feasibility of using OFDM waveforms to realize ISAC, they only focused on the scenario of a single-antenna transmitter.
+In particular, the seminal work in \cite{C Sturm 3} presented a novel algorithm for estimating the range and velocity of potential targets using OFDM waveforms.
+High-resolution estimation methods have been presented in \cite{Super Resolution method 1}-\cite{Super Resolution method 3}, and a deep-learning algorithm for terahertz systems was developed in \cite{THz OFDM ISAC}.
+In addition, subcarrier power allocation has been investigated \cite{SISO OFDM waveform1}-\cite{SISO OFDM waveform3} to achieve a better performance trade-off for OFDM ISAC systems. {While the studies \cite{C Sturm 3}-\cite{SISO OFDM waveform3} above have verified the potential viability of employing OFDM waveforms for ISAC, their scope was limited to exploring scenarios involving only a single-antenna transmitter.}